daylamtayari/website/content/resume.md

 Whenever I am able to, I also attend talks hosted by PHX2600, Phoenix's 2600 group which hosts a wide variety of interesting talks from demonstrations of some of the first digital computers to talks on cybersecurity and lock picking.

+I also remain active in an advisory position for ASU Esports Counter-Strike team having previously played on the varsity team and ranked as one of the best North American players playing competitvely on numerous teams before I decided to fully dedicate all my focus to cybersecurity and my career.

+Thanks to my past interest in gaming, I learned about the livestreaming platform Twitch and started building minor tools for the community.
+When a major copyright restriction crisis hit the platform, developed a tool which aided streamers in the handling of their content including allowing them to recover 'purged' content which has gained over **100,000+ downloads** (<a href="#twitchrecover">More details</a>).
+Building this tool introduced me to Twitch's' **GraphQL API** and due to them still having public introspection fully enabled, started tracking its changes which included the implementation of new features which were only publicly implemented month later.
+By monitoring the changes on a regular basis, I was able to discover and announce the introduction of a 'brand safety score' which proved highly controversial leading to the posts alone getting **millions of impressions** and numerous articles about it in various publications.

 I am originally from the suburbs of Paris, France and moved around a lot growing up so am fully bilingual in French (natively) and English, having pursued the majority of my education in English academic systems.

 **<a href="#contact">Scroll down here to contact me!</a>**